 Most places in downtown San Diego can be reached on foot; the city is relatively flat with good sidewalks.
 However, visitors not inclined to walk can also use the convenient trolley.
 A Hop On Hop Off Trolley ticket is ideal for short term travelers who want to use the trolley to get to top attractions.
 To go beyond the city, however, you will likely want to use Uber.

-During our trips to the city, we have stayed in many different San Diego hotels.
-For your Weekend in San Diego Itinerary, we recommend staying in a central location that is close to all of the attractions.
+During our trips to the city, we have stayed in many different San Diego hotels and Airbnb’s.
+For your Weekend in San Diego Itinerary, we recommend choosing accommodations in a central location that is close to all of the attractions.

 Ramada by Wyndham Gaslamp – $